Good to know

 Weight.
 On this front, the La Sportiva TX4 GTX seems to be the more appealing approach shoe.
 Yes, it is lighter than the Hyper GTX by approximately 50 grams.

 Price tag.
 The two La Sportiva approach hikers in this head-to-head may both be considered almost expensive.
-That said, those on a tight budget might find the Hyper GTX the better deal in this regard.
+That said, those who strongly prefer affordable kicks might find the Hyper GTX the better deal in this regard.
 Indeed, the featured shoe is less costly than the TX4 GTX by roughly 5 U.S. dollars.

 Rand coverage.
 When it comes to randing, the competitor edges the La Sportiva Hyper GTX quite a bit.
 This is because the bottom portion of its leather upper is fully randed.
 The Hyper GTX, on the other hand, only sports a toe rand (cap), which has more forefoot coverage than the TX4 GTX’s.

 Footbed technology.
 Both offerings in this comparison come with removable footbeds.
 That said, the one in the La Sportiva TX4 GTX is an approach-specific insole courtesy of Ortholite.